IkkiOcean/IkkiOcean/README.md

 # 💫 About Me:
 👋 Hello, and welcome to my GitHub space!
-I'm Vivek Prakash, a dedicated machine learning engineer and full stack developer with a profound interest in integrating IIoT (Industrial Internet of Things) with cutting-edge machine learning technologies.<br>
+I'm Vivek Prakash, a dedicated machine/AI learning engineer and Backend developer with a profound interest in integrating IIoT (Industrial Internet of Things) with cutting-edge machine learning technologies.<br>

 ## 🌐 Socials: